USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 * Get, through existing TimeSeries classes.

-Does it make sense to support writing directly to a composite time series.
-While the write of each element *could* be sent to the underlying member, this seems ripe for error when editing or updating any data.
-It is likely that any edits would always be to the most recent time series, and configured in some other system.

 Storage of member information
 ================================

 #.
-Store in Clob as we refine the design
+Store in Clob as we refine the design - cache appropriately in member to avoid any major performance issues.
 #.
-Create appropriate tables once the design is stable.
+Create appropriate tables once the design is stable - still cache things.

 System responsibility for "knowing" to process composite.
 =========================================================